CAPI connects immigrants, refugees, and our communities with the nutrition, health, and human service resources they need to thrive.

 Fresh Produce Fridays

-CAPI’s Fresh Produce Distributions will be held on the 2nd and 4th Fridays of the month.
-The distributions will begin on July 10th and end on October 9th, 2020 from 1-2:30pm.
+CAPI’s last Fresh Produce Distributions of the season will be held on October 9th, 2020 from 1:00 pm – 2:30 pm.
 Distributions are first come, first serve based on numbers handed out beginning at 12:30pm.
-Participants may arrive at 12:30pm and after to receive a number.
+Participants may arrive at 12:30 pm and after to receive a number.
 Numbers will not be handed out before that time.

 CAPI Immigrant Opportunity Center